The Certified Quality Engineers (CQE) are professionals who understand the principles of product and service quality evaluation and control.

 In addition to these two resources, I will also recommend my Quality Engineering course available on Udemy.
 This course is based on the ASQ CQE Body of Knowledge and covers all topics in plain and simple language.

-I also a have a CQE Exam Preparation Quiz where you can attempt 10 random questions at a time.
-You have free access to this quiz.
+I also a have a CQE Exam Preparation Quiz where you can attempt two full length tests.
+There is a clear explanation for each question.
 In addition, I have Probability and Statistics Practice Tests available on Udemy.
 This course provides 100+ questions with video solutions.

 Recommended Online Training Courses: